JDvorak/multicrop-cli/README.md

 ```

 ## API

-### multiCrop
+### API IS NEITHER STABLE NOR INTENDED FOR HUMAN CONSUMPTION.

-## API IS NEITHER STABLE NOR INTENDED FOR HUMAN CONSUMPTION, USE AT YOUR RISK
+The methods are not documented _for your protection_.

 ## Dependencies